 role.
 All divisional security policies require regular access reviews (e.g. every 6 months) so it is recommended to reduce the size of the group granted such privileges at your next review.

-If you use a capability codebases.json to manage your repository permissions then the configured maintainers will be granted Admin
+If you use codebase governor to manage your repository permissions then the configured maintainers will be granted Admin

 role on the repository.
 If you find the group of maintainers is becoming large you may want to prune inactive maintainers or divide a large capability into several smaller ones with reduced size maintainer teams.